Noncarious Cervical Defects

-Noncarious Cervical Defects refer to small (may become large) notch defects at the gumline of the tooth which are not caused by decay.
-If you notice or can feel these defects at the gumline, they will need to be repaired over time.
+Noncarious Cervical Defects refer to small notch defects at the gumline of the tooth which are not caused by decay.
+These defects can become larger over time.
+If you notice or can feel these defects at the gumline, they will need to be repaired.

 These areas of tooth loss are often caused by clenching or grinding the teeth, creating enough load to flex the tooth slightly, popping off the thin layer of enamel over this area of the tooth.
 Also implicated in these defects is the consumption of soft drinks, including diet drinks which are acidic.